pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-get-images-from-cameras.md

         -4.88122743e-03],
        [ 0.00000000e+00,  0.00000000e+00,  0.00000000e+00,
          1.00000000e+00]])
 ```

-That's it for the cameras  !
+That's it for the cameras!
 Now, we are going to record and replay movements.